 Abbreviation expanders for WPDOS are discussed in detail on this site's medical transcriptionist survival guide page.

 Replacement spell-checking dictionaries in WPDOS are available from third-party sources.
-A variety of medical, pharmaceutical, technical, and legal dictionaries are available from Spellex Development.
-A replacement medical dictionary is available from Sylvan Software.
-A food-and-beverage spell checker is available from Linda Lipsky.
+A variety of medical, pharmaceutical, technical, and legal dictionaries are (or were) available from Spellex Development.
+A food-and-beverage spell checker was available from Linda Lipsky.
 If you know of other products that should be listed, please send me feedback.

 For information on additional word-lists and spelling tools for medical transcriptionists, post a question at the WP51 bulletin board at MT Daily.
-Unfortunately, this site, formerly free to anyone, became an expensive paid-admission-only site in September 2002.
+You must become a member of the site before you can post.

 Most disk-searching programs (e.g. Google Desktop Search and Windows' built-in search feature) cannot find or display WPDOS files, and even programs that are able to search for WordPerfect files that have a .WPD file extension cannot locate WPDOS files that have non-standard filename extensions or no filename extension at all.
 A few programs, however, can search and display all WPDOS files, no matter how those files are named.
 The ones that I know about are listed below.